RohitMalwal/RohitMalwal/README.md

 ## 🛠️ Current Focus
 - Integrating AI/ML models into web applications for real-world use cases
 - Experimenting with cutting-edge libraries and frameworks for machine learning and deep learning
 - Practicing algorithmic problem-solving to enhance AI-driven solutions
+- Studying DSA

 ---